Tanja Fajon: Party politics

-Foreign Minister, 2022–present
+Foreign minister, 2022–2026

 Following the formation of the 15th Government of Slovenia, Prime Minister Robert Golob allowed coalition party leaders to choose their ministries.
 Tanja Fajon selected the Ministry of Foreign Affairs, and was confirmed by the parliamentary Committee on Foreign Affairs on 30 May 2022, receiving nine votes in favor and six against.
 She officially assumed office on 1 June 2022.
 Among her early priorities, she proposed renaming the ministry to the Ministry of Foreign and European Affairs and emphasized returning to a focus on core EU states.

 Shortly after taking office, Fajon named one of the ministry’s conference halls after Slovenian writer Boris Pahor.
-She also intervened regarding a potential reduction of RTV Slovenia correspondents, sending a letter to Director-General Andrej Grah Whatmough, which the opposition party SDS criticized as political pressure.
+She also intervened regarding a potential reduction of RTV Slovenia correspondents, sending a letter to Director-general Andrej Grah Whatmough, which the opposition party SDS criticized as political pressure.

 Early in her term, Fajon received three open letters regarding Slovenia’s stance on the Russian invasion of Ukraine, advocating different approaches from peace negotiations to firm support for Ukrainian defense.
 She invited the authors to the first meeting of the Strategic Council for Foreign Policy.

 In September 2022, the ministry faced controversy when a diplomatic cable supporting the presidential candidacy of Nataša Pirc Musar was leaked by the ambassador in the U.S., prompting SDS to file a motion of no confidence against Fajon, which failed (22 votes in favor, 52 against).

 On 24 January 2023, the ministry was officially renamed the Ministry of Foreign and European Affairs during a government reconstruction.
 Fajon also continued Slovenia’s campaign for a non-permanent seat on the UN Security Council, appointing special envoy Franc But to support the effort.
 Slovenia was elected with 153 votes in the UN General Assembly.